“Let Care & Compassion be our Legacy”

 Book Your Tour Now:

-After a long absence, The Llama Sanctuary is open to visitors once more.
-The llamas and alpacas LOVE their new home at the Recline Ridge Ecopark in Tappen, British Columbia and they are ready to share some love ..and carrots!
+After a long absence, The Llama Sanctuary is open to visitors once more and is quickly becoming one of the top regional attractions.
+The llamas and alpacas LOVE their new home at the Recline Ridge Ecopark in Tappen, British Columbia.
+Daily Guided Tours enable you to meet and feed the 60 or so animals at this beautiful scenic location in the Shuswap region.
+The llamas and alpacas are ready to share some love ..and carrots!
+Schools and group visits welcome.
+Call or email us today or use the online booking form.

 Visit The Llama Sanctuary and feed the llamas